ttranatping/p1mfa-serverprofile/README.md

       - authPath
         - https://auth.pingone.com | https://auth.pingone.asia | https://auth.pingone.eu
       - smsNumber
-        - Your mobile number (with country code) if you wish to test SMS.
+        - Your mobile number (with country code) if you wish to test SMS OTP.
+      - emailAddress
+        - Your email address if you wish to test Email OTP.
 4. Configure an empty Postman environment.
 5. Execute the Postman requests in sequence.
 6. Collect environment details by running the last request "Get Environment Details" to configure later in override.env.